-COUPLER PROBLEMS REMEDY The ProtoCoupler won't let the engine uncouple on the "Fly".
+COUPLER PROBLEMS REMEDY The ProtoCouplerTM won't let the engine uncouple on the "Fly".
 The power required to fire the coupler open when the engine is on the "Fly" may be greater than the ProtoSound system is capable of providing.
 As a result, you may experience times when the coupler won't fire open.
 Unfortunately, the only solution is to stop the engine and fire the coupler in Neutral.
-If that doesn't resolve the problem, try lubricating the coupler knuckle and rivet as explained in the ProtoCoupler Operation section.
+If that doesn't resolve the problem, try lubricating the coupler knuckle and rivet as explained in the ProtoCouplerTM Operation section.
 I can't get the coupler to arm or fire open when I press the whistle button.
 You may be pressing the whistle button too quickly.
 See the third remedy in the whistle section above.
 Another possibility is that ProtoSounds has been programmed to turn the coupler function off.
 See the section entitled "Using RESET to Program ProtoSounds" Only one coupler will function when I press the whistle button.
 Only one coupler can operate at any one time.
 Use the coupler selection switch on the bottom of the chassis to choose which coupler you want active.
 LOCKOUT PROBLEMS REMEDY I can't get the engine to run after I power up the transformer.
 It sits still with the steam compressor sounds running.
 The engine is locked out into the Neutral position.
-Follow the unlocking proceedures in the Lockout Section.
+Follow the unlocking procedures in the Lockout Section.
 The engine won't lock out into Forward, Neutral or Reverse even after the short whistle blast sounds.
 You are waiting too long to turn the throttle back on after the short whistle blast sounds.
 The power must be turned back on immediately after the short whistle blast sounds or the engine will go back into RESET.
-See the lockout proceedure in the Lockout Section.
+See the lockout procedure in the Lockout Section.
 VOLUME PROBLEMS REMEDY When I try to run the engine, the steam volume is OFF or very low.
 The steam volume has been programmed at a reduced volume or to be silent.
 Go to RESET Feature 6 and adjust the volume.
 See the section entitled "Using RESET to Program ProtoSounds" for more information.
 When I try to set the steam volume, it resets itself to the original volume after I selected the new volume.
 You are trying to set the volume with a poorly charged or dead backup battery.
 See the section on Battery Backup for more information.
-When I try to set the Steam Volume to O Volume, I still hear the cab chatter sounds.
-When the steam volume is set to O, you will hear the Cab Chatter sounds because setting the steam volume only controls the sound of the steam engine itself.
-All other sounds, including Cab Chatter, the whistle and bell will continue to play at the volume level set by the manual volume control knob located on the bottom of the chassis.
+When I try to set the Steam Volume to O Volume, I still hear the neutral sounds.
+When the steam volume is set to O, you will hear the Neutral sounds because setting the steam volume only controls the sound of the steam engine itself.
+All other sounds, including neutral sounds, the whistle and bell will continue to play at the volume level set by the manual volume control knob located on the bottom of the chassis.
 See the section entitled "ProtoSound Volume Adjustment" for more information.
-The sounds seem distorted, especially when the whistle or bell is activated.
-The overall ProtoSound volume has been set to high creating the distorted sounds.
-Try turning the volume control knob located on the bottom of the chassis counter clockwise to reduce the overall volume level.
+The overall ProtoSound volume has been set to high whistle or bell is activated.